Wendy Tan

 What challenges did you face and what happened next?

-Ask these questions in the natural ebb and flow of a conversation.
+Ask these questions in the natural ebb and flow of the conversation.
 Through these questions, I am looking for initiative, metacognitive ability, and learning strategies.

 Agile learners are resourceful and proactive, they don't wait to be sent to training or nudged into learning.

-Instead, they search online, take up free courses, ask for help from others shamelessly, experiment with what they learned and ask for feedback relentlessly.
+Instead, agile learners search online, take up free courses, ask others for help shamelessly, experiment with what they learned, and ask for feedback relentlessly.
 Having a rich array of learning strategies accelerates learning.

 3. Level of Self-Awareness

-In addition, look for a level of self-awareness of how they are learning; as in they know their own barriers and how they are tripping themselves.
-If anyone says to me, their challenge in learning is the lack of time, it's a red flag.
+In addition, look for a level of self-awareness of how they are learning; do they know their own barriers and how they are tripping themselves?
+If anyone says, their challenge in learning is the lack of time, it's a red flag.
 Who isn't busy with life?
 Being busy is a lazy excuse.
 Instead, look for people who reflect deeper.
 For example, someone told me his barrier is the lack of courage to ask questions and appear silly.
 Herein lies his salvation, if he can articulate his barrier, he can also help himself.

 The willingness and ease in changing one's mind in the process of learning also suggest learning agility.

 For example, I once worked with a Japanese young man who decided that people cannot be trusted and treated relationships as superficial transactions.
-Poor guy, his inability to change his mind meant he could not garner support for his dream.
+Despite experiencing good relationships with others, his inability to change his mind meant he could not build deeper relationships and thereby lost the opportunity to garner support for his dream.

 4. Reflective Ability

 Here's another tip, ask the candidate how was the conversation at the end of the interview.
 If the person says it led him to reflect and articulate new thoughts he did not know existed, perfect!
-If he says, it is ok or it's a chit-chat, that's another red flag, suggesting the lack of reflective ability.
+If he says, it was ok or an interesting chit-chat, that's another red flag, suggesting the lack of reflective ability.

 5. Learning Motivation

-Initially, it was intuitive to me, I want to work with people with a sense of purpose; people who have an interest in making the world a better place.
+Finally, look for learning motivation, specifically, evidence of a sense of purpose.
+Initially, it was intuitive to me; I want to work with people with a sense of purpose; people who have an interest in making the world a better place.

-These ideas come from a combination of my research, interviews with many working professionals of varying levels of learning agility, and actual recruitment experience.
-I am conscious of the ethical responsibility; I don't want anyone to be wrongly denied of a job opportunity.
-So let's be clear here, learning agility is one of the many factors in assessing a candidate.
+In summary, these 5 ideas come from a combination of my research, interviews with working professionals of varying levels of learning agility, and actual recruitment experience.
+I am conscious of my ethical responsibility; so let's be clear here, learning agility is one of the many factors in assessing a candidate.

 For what it's worth, here is another important data point - age, gender, and education experience do not correlate with learning outcomes.